FelipeARFranca/SamuraiAdventure/README.md

 # Samurai Adventure
-Create a game based on Adventure from Atari 2600 in CLI in C
+A game created based on Adventure from Atari 2600 in CLI in C.

 ## Commands
 - Compile: gcc -I include/ src/*.c -o game